 ITU and Star Production are also studying other development elements such as how to implement communication, anti-doping, triathlon for the youngest, sustainable development and health ...
 For Marisol Casado it is a fundamental objective to motivate all athletes to create a true triathlon family, in which all its members row in the same direction: make triathlon one of the most practiced and popular sports everywhere.

-The Brand TriStar is owned by Star Production SARL, a Monaco-based company specialized in the organization of high-quality sporting events, focused on fun, social responsibility and environmental protection.
-The international TriStar series has introduced new distances to the world of triathlon, and is on its way to becoming one of the world references in this sport.
-For more information on Star Production and TriStar: www.star-events.cc
+The brand TriStar is owned by Star Production SARL, a Monaco-based company specialized in organizing high-quality sporting events, focused on fun, social responsibility and environmental protection.
+The international TriStar series has introduced new distances in the world of triathlon, and is on the way to becoming one of the world references in this sport.
+For more information about Star Production and TriStar: www.star-events.cc

 The International Triathlon Federation (ITU) is the body that governs and manages the Olympic sport of Triathlon and all multisport disciplines such as duathlon, aquathlon and winter triathlon.
 The ITU was founded in 1989 at its first congress in Avignon, France, and has maintained its headquarters in Vancouver, Canada, ever since.
 It currently has more than 120 affiliated national federations around the world, and is the youngest International Federation at the Olympic Games.
 Triathlon achieved Olympic sport status in 1995.
 For more information: www.triathlon.org